aklump/web_package/README.md

 ##Summary

-A shell script to help the management of files as a package.
+A shell script to help the management of files as a package through easy version number manipulation.
 Supports name, description, author and version number.
 Integrates with .git and uses gitflow methodology to automatically merge and tag.

 ##Why Use Web Project?
 If you're used to typing this: